Aika-Juweliere-GmbH/swatch-group-sellout-api-php/README.md

 Do you have any question or have ideas to make this project better?

-Then write me an email: tom.gottschlich@uhrnelounge.de
+Then write me an email: tom.gottschlich@uhrenlounge.de